connieelee/fullstack-take-home/README.md

 - A list of users signed up for each course section should be visible.

 - A user should be able to register for a course and remove themselves from the course.

+---

+## Connie's notes

+### Getting started

+- Start server
+  - `cd server`
+  - Set up database
+    - `docker-compose up`
+    - `npm run seed-db`
+      - **Note**: If you're reviewing this after `2020-12-18`, you won't be able to test sign-up functionality as there won't be any open sections.
+Similarly, you may not see any sections with "In progress" status if you're far enough in the future.
+To address this, simply adjust the start dates in `server/mock-data/sections.json` before running the seed script.
+  - `npm start`
+- Start react app
+  - `cd ../course-client`
+  - `npm start`
+- View course app at http://localhost:3000

+### Open items

+- Tests
+  - Normally I would've written a proper test suite, but I chose to focus on functionality and presentation with the limited time I had available for this project this week.
+As a baseline for QA in the absence of tests, I've configured both server and client test scripts to check for linting errors.
+I'm using eslint with the AirBnB style guide.
+- Auth
+  - Currently, all users can access available contents from any section without verifying whether they're on the participants list.
+Users may also add or remove any user from any section.
+Realistically, we would authenticate users and limit the content and actions they have access to.